pankajtw/pankajtw.github.io/_posts/2025-11-06-Prod-Issue-Due-To-Open-files-limit.md

 At first glance, this should have allowed MySQL to open unlimited file descriptors.
 That’s when we realized the catch: the MySQL service was never restarted after adding the override file.
 The LimitNOFILE=Infinity directive was not yet applied to the running systemd service.
-We verfied this by comparing mysql uptime (mysqladmin status), with the commit for the change made to the override file.
+We verfied this by comparing mysql uptime (mysqladmin status), with the commit timestamp for the change made to the override file.

 ## 🔄 Step 3 — Restart to Apply the Systemd Override